Matt Wallace Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Matt Wallace hits the links January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua following a 68th-place finish in the ZOZO CHAMPIONSHIP in Chiba, Japan his last time in competition.
+Matt Wallace hits the links in the 2024 The Sentry January 4-7 after a 68th-place finish in the ZOZO CHAMPIONSHIP in his most recent competition.

 The Sentry Tournament & Course Info